Contact Us | Search

 Disease control research group.
 Photo credit; Dr. Vitri

-In Indonesia, 72% of working population belong to informal sectors.
-Informal workers are more likely to live in poverty, exposed to work and home environment that might increase the risks for TB, and higher odds of unhealthy behaviors.
-Studies on factors related to diagnosis and treatment outcome for these population is also limited.
+In Indonesia, 72% of the workforce operates in the informal sector.
+Informal workers are more likely to live in poverty and have unhealthy behaviors, with higher chances of being exposed to work and home environments that might increase the risks for TB, and higher odds of unhealthy behaviors.
+Studies on factors related to diagnosis and treatment outcomes for this population are also limited.
 Screening for tuberculosis and diabetes mellitus in informal workers is likely to be beneficial to improve case finding of these diseases.
-However, with the current COVID-19 pandemic, most community-based activities have been halted.
-Several programs for TB and NCDs including DM has been postponed due to social restrictions.
-It has been reported that the health service delivery has been disproportionately reduced, with a more significant effect on poor, less advantaged individuals, including informal workers.
-Hence, it is important to improve the workers’ awareness on their health, including recognizing TB-DM symptoms and conduct preventive measures through healthy behavior.
-It has been reported that self-screening for NCDs and active case finding for Tuberculosis in the COVID-19 pandemic, is an effective strategy.
-Interventions in the workplace can reduce the physical and economic burden of non-communicable diseases.
-For informal workers, this can be conducted through the Occupational Health Post which is launched to improve informal workers’ health.
-The OHP, facilitated by Primary Health Care (PHC), is a community-based program runs by workers focusing primarily on occupational health.
-As OHP runs by informal workers within their own workplace, there is an opportunity to continue its activities, and incorporating TB-DM awareness into the program.
+Hence, it is important to improve the workers’ awareness on their health, including recognizing TB-DM symptoms and taking preventive measures through healthy behavior.
+Self-screenings and interventions in the workplace can reduce the physical and economic burden of non-communicable diseases.
+For informal workers, this can be conducted through the Occupational Health Post (OHP), which is a community-based program runs by workers focusing primarily on occupational health.
+As OHP is run by informal workers within their own workplaces, there is an opportunity to continue its activities and incorporate TB-DM awareness into the program.

 WMS-Vitri_writing workshopSG2-002_Vitris team